m-reuter/ha-addons/pyhpsu2mqtt/README.md

     interval: 10
 ```
 to obtain the domestic hot water temperature (t_dhw) and current temperature (t_hs) of the heat generator every 10 seconds.
-Results are written to MQTT as /rotex/t_dhw and /rotex/t_hs with there respective values as payloads.
+Results are written to MQTT as /rotex/t_dhw and /rotex/t_hs with their respective values as payloads.

 # Home Assistant